 The Business Constituency [BC] is one of seven constituencies of the Generic Names Supporting Organization.
 In this capacity, the BC has been actively engaged in ICANN, with many of our members involved at ICANN’s inception, working within ICANN’s multi stakeholder processes and externally, to support its institutional capacity and acceptance.

 ICANN’s BC, like many stakeholders, understands the critical importance of a well-executed, responsible and accountable expansion of new top-level domains, in particular those who to serve non ASCII scripts and community serving TLDs.
 While working within ICANN’s multistakeholder processes, the BC reiterated numerous times that the gTLD expansion must include strong safeguards to limit harm to users that may occur from user confusion and trademark challenges, and the need for defensive registrations.

-This letter calls to the Board’s and senior staff attention the need for critical improvements in specific areas related to these continuing concerns.
-As the Board is aware, growing concern is also being expressed by global companies and associations who represent them, who are assessing the substantial financial costs associated with defensive registrations and other legitimate concerns.
-Across business users, concern about many aspects of the new gTLD program are high, and increasing.
+This letter calls to the Board’s and senior staff attention the need for improvements in specific areas related to these continuing concerns.
+As the Board is aware, growing concern is also being expressed by some global companies and some of the associations who represent them, who are assessing the substantial financial costs associated with defensive registrations and other legitimate concerns.
+Among some business users, concern about many aspects of the new gTLD program are high, and increasing.
+Other business users are supportive of the new TLD program, and indeed intend to apply for new gTLDs that correspond to their brand names and/or to their industry keywords.

-In the spirit of striving to improve the Guidebook as the launch of new gTLDs progresses to address these concerns, we propose specific and achievable improvements to the Implementation plan, similar to the nature of the changes recently proposed and approved by the Board to support the JAS initiative.
-We note that the Communications Plan needs significant enhancement.
-Taking these remaining steps will significantly improve the new gTLD program and will contribute to limiting some of the expense and risks that the present new gTLD program transfers onto existing registrants, in particular trademark holders.
+In the spirit of striving to improve the Guidebook as the launch of new gTLDs progresses, we propose specific and achievable improvements to the Implementation plan.
+We further note that the Communications Plan needs significant enhancement.
+Taking these remaining steps will significantly improve the new gTLD program and will contribute to limiting some of the expense and risks that the present new gTLD program presents to existing registrants.

 Summary of proposed improvements: